 The City, CPRD, and NDC facilitated a number of community meetings with PPS in fall 2010 and spring 2011.
 The resulting document from PPS was a conceptual vision that was used as a basis for the final plan.
 The PPS process brought out a variety of ideas to make the Cultural District a destination as well as a neighborhood resource and expanded the vision of what the area could become.

-Citizen groups developed the Intergovermental Agreement for the CPRD and the City to sign for the management of the area and the Parking Management Plan for parking issues, which were done in late 2013.
+Citizen groups developed the Inter Govermental Agreement (IGA) for the CPRD and the City to sign for the management of the area and the Parking Management Plan for parking issues, which were done in late 2013.

-Report of Activities through 2013: Reports of activities from 2014 and beyond will be located with the minutes of the NCD Executive Board
+Report of Activities through 2013: Reports of activities from 2013 and beyond are located with the minutes of the NCD Executive Board

 October 28, 2013 The Executive Board held its first formal meeting and the residents of the area selected Robert Soppe as their representative on the Board.